-We would like to thank the patients within the Stepped Care Services that have contributed to the development of this Welcome Pack.
+We would like to thank the patients that have contributed to the development of this Welcome Pack.

 Further information about the content, reference sources or production of this leaflet can be obtained from the Patient Information Centre.
 If you would like to tell us what you think about this leaflet please get in touch.